dianna-io/dianna-io/README.md

 Hi, I’m dianna.

-- I live in the sfba.
-- I like systems of all sorts.
-- I have a knack for getting nerd-sniped.
+I like systems of all sorts and have a knack for getting nerd-sniped.